According to federal agencies and experts,

 car accidents in the U.S. The National Highway Traffic Safety Administration believes

-of drivers who are visibly handling mobile devices behind the wheel rose
+that the number of drivers who are visibly handling mobile devices behind

-grown despite tougher driving laws and safety campaigns.
-Below, we take
+number has likely grown despite tougher driving laws and safety campaigns.

 What Is Distracted Driving?

 Distracted driving occurs anytime a motorist attempts to multitask while